tz2524/femr/cohesion-coupling-badsmell/cohesion-coupling-badsmell.md

 #### `ItemModelMapper.java` (LCOM5: 16)

 This class doesn’t have any attribute, but 18 methods.
-Among the 18 methods, there are only two pairs of methods having invocation relationship, thus the ratio implies this class must have a low ratio.
+Among the 18 methods, there are only two pairs of methods having invocation relationship, thus the ratio implies this class must have a low cohesion.
 By definition, the LCOM5 value of this class is calculated as 16 [`18 + (1 - 2) + (1 - 2)`], same as the result of SourceMeter.

 This class's cohesion is __logical cohesion__.
 This class performs a series of creation actions.
 While all creation methods create different type of object.
 They only map the parameters values onto the new-created object.